Georgia prosecutor seeks March trial date for Trump and 18 others in election case

 Fulton County District Attorney Fani Willis said in a proposed scheduling order filed with the court Wednesday that she wants the trial to start on March 4.

 That would have the trial starting a day before Super Tuesday, when the most delegates are at stake in the primary contest to decide the next Republican presidential nominee.
 Roughly 14 primaries are set to be held across the country, from California and Texas to Massachusetts and Maine.

-Willis is also proposing that arraignments for the defendants happen the week of Sept.
-5.
+Trump is currently his party’s dominant frontrunner.

 Trump and 18 others were indicted Monday by a Fulton County grand jury.
 They are accused of committing various crimes as part of a scheme to keep Trump in power after his 2020 election loss to Democrat Joe Biden.